apache/jackrabbit-oak/oak-run/README.md

-    --clusterIds           - Cluster Ids for the Mongo setup: a comma separated list of integers --base <file>          - Tar: Path to the base file --mmap <64bit?>        - TarMK memory mapping (the default on 64 bit JVMs) --mk                   - Start in MicroKernel mode exposing the MicroKernel API --rdbjdbcuri           - JDBC URL for RDB persistence --rdbjdbcuser          - JDBC username (defaults to "") --rdbjdbcpasswd        - JDBC password (defaults to "")
+    --clusterIds           - Cluster Ids for the Mongo setup: a comma separated list of integers --base <file>          - Tar: Path to the base file --mmap <64bit?>        - TarMK memory mapping (the default on 64 bit JVMs) --rdbjdbcuri           - JDBC URL for RDB persistence --rdbjdbcuser          - JDBC username (defaults to "") --rdbjdbcpasswd        - JDBC password (defaults to "")